 The company has reviewed the carrying value of the subsidiaries.
-Last year the company had recognised an impairment loss of £0.4 million and £23.9 million for Mitsubishi Italia S.p.A and Mitsubishi International G.m.b.H respectively.
-In the opinion of the directors, no further impairment to the carrying value of the subsidiaries is required in the current year.
+As a result, the company recognised an impairment loss of £7.3 million for Mitsubishi International G.m.b.H in the profit and loss account.
+The impairment amount was calculated based on the investee company's net assets value net of the special dividend distribution and any future liabilities that might arise.
+In the opinion of the directors, the written down value of the subsidiary was appropriately assessed.